 "People tell us, your cakes taste better than the cakes in Hawaii.
 I say, ‘Wow, great!’”
 Buza-Sims laughed.

 "When (customers) walk into Cakes of Paradise bakery, we want them to feel like they've gotten away from it all,” said co-owner Pualani Kane-Sims.
-"And it sounds funny that you feel like you could make a difference through sweets or through cake, but it really does.
+"And it sounds funny that you feel like you could make a difference through sweets or cakes, but it really does.
 It brings smiles to their faces.”